 Familiarity breeds comfort—no matter how dysfunctional the situation.
-Despite your best efforts to communicate the challenges facing your organization and build an indisputable case for change, you 5/face an uphill battle.
-Not everyone will be enthusiastic about the weaknesses you’ve exposed and the prospect of embarking on a project that 5/radically change the status quo.
+Despite your best efforts to communicate the challenges facing your organization and build an indisputable case for change, you face an uphill battle.
+Not everyone will be enthusiastic about the weaknesses you’ve exposed and the prospect of embarking on a project that radically changes the status quo.

-In this blog, I’m going to explore a few tips for presenting a good case for change and investment in your ITSM strategy, focusing on the structure of the pitch itself.
-There’s lots of guidance out there about the more formal aspects of building the business case, but not a great deal about how to summarize and present that information during any live pitch you’ll inevitable have to make.
+In this blog, I’m going to explore a few tips for presenting a good case for change and investment in your IT Service Management (ITSM) strategy, focusing on the structure of the pitch itself—so your pitch is successful.
+There’s lots of guidance out there about the more formal aspects of building the business case, but not much about how to summarize and present that information during any live pitch you’ll inevitably have to make.

 Some of the folks you might meet

-When it comes to ITSM transformation, people — i.e. your staff, your users and your leadership—pose the greatest challenges and opportunities.
-Understanding who you need to convince and what they care about will be critical in making your case.
-I recently wrote about some strategies about cultivating the want for change, so it might be worth you while checking that out too.
+When it comes to ITSM transformation, people—your staff, your users, and your leadership—pose the greatest challenges and opportunities.
+Understanding who you need to convince and what they care about is critical to making your case.

 Before we get into the construction of the pitch itself, let’s briefly consider the three basic groups and behaviors you’re likely to encounter, and share some effective approaches for dealing with each of them.

-- The Supporters: They’re vocal, credible and on your side.
-If they’re employed in departments outside IT, they 5/be even better allies.
+Your supporters are vocal, credible, and on your side.
+If they’re employed in departments outside IT, they may make even better allies.
 Usually, they will support you in meetings, validating your findings and proposed plans.

 Your engagement strategy: This one’s simple.
-Exploit their enthusiasm and support while you have it!
+Leverage your relationships and take advantage of their enthusiasm and support while you have it!

 Building your pitch presentation

 Remember, this is a presentation—not a project plan!
 You’ll want to practice restraint.
-You’ll also want to refrain from including much financial analysis upfront.
-That’s a surefire way to invite debate and clarification, preventing your from presentation moving forward.
+You’ll also want to refrain from including too much financial analysis upfront.
+That’s a surefire way to invite debate and clarification, preventing you from moving forward.
 Instead, add a full financial section to your backup slides or as your final call to action if this is your investment pitch.

 Primary motivations and pain (a summary of ‘Why’)